Skip to content

 Initial Setup:

-1. Create a repository on GitHub (e.g., your-org/my-extension)
+1. Create a repository on GitHub (for example, your-org/my-extension)

 2. Push your code: